Languages, Literatures and Cultures

 M.A. in German Language and Literature, University of Toronto, 2004

 Magister (M.A. equivalent) in German, University of Maria-Curie Sklodowska, Poland, 2000

 Dr. Margaret received her graduate training in both European and Canadian universities.
-Her research interest includes both Polish and German literature as well as intercultural communication theories and cross-cultural adaptation.
+Her research interest includes intercultural communication theories and cross-cultural adaptation as well as recent German and Polish literature.
 Additionally, she is exploring how the use of technology in the classroom, and especially the student response system, influences second language acquisition.
 Her attention also reaches the topic of online teaching and learning.
 She is teaching German at Queen’s since 2004, when she began her Ph.D. studies.

 Professor Maliszewska teaches following courses:

 GRMN 101 Beginner’s German I (evening section)